 Iranian foreign minister Kamal Kharazi gave his own nuanced explanation of Tehran's stance.
-Although he stated that "the enemy [Israel] wants war and we must not give it a chance to launch war," he also argued that active resistance played a "major role" in preventing aggression against Lebanon.22 Therefore, he stated, "no one is calling for ending or disarming the resistance because the enemy knows that this would enable it to attack Lebanon."
+Although he stated that "the enemy [Israel] wants war and we must not give it a chance to launch

 Syria's postwar stance regarding Hizballah was similarly nuanced.
 In a May 25 interview, for example, President Bashar al-Asad was asked about Secretary of State Colin Powell's request that Syria put a stop to Hizballah operations.
-In response, Asad claimed that Hizballah was "a Lebanese resistance party" that had a "political role" as well; hence, the organization's activities were "a purely Lebanese issue . . . confined to Lebanese territory."23 He also maintained that Hizballah would not halt its resistance actions until "Israel stops its continuous provocation and attacks."
+In response, Asad claimed that Hizballah was "a Lebanese resistance party" that had a "political role" as well; hence, the organization's activities were "a purely Lebanese issue . . . confined to Lebanese territory."
+He also maintained that Hizballah would not halt its resistance actions until "Israel stops its continuous provocation and attacks."
 According to Asad,